 When using firm-level stock price volatility to estimate the effects of uncertainty shocks on job outcomes, three endogeneity concerns emerge.
-First, a positive second-moment shock may coincide with a first-moment shock, leading to omitted variable bias if not controlled for these first-moment effects.
-Second, unobserved variables such as agency frictions within firms might contribute to an additional omitted variable bias by influencing both stock price volatility and job outcomes simultaneously.
+First, a positive second-moment shock may coincide with a first-moment shock, leading to omitted variable bias.
+Second, unobserved variables such as agency frictions within firms might contribute to additional omitted variable bias by influencing both stock price volatility and job outcomes simultaneously.
 Third, there is a possibility of reverse causality, where layoffs or changes in earnings could themselves impact the firm's stock price volatility.

-To address these endogeneity biases, I use a two-stage least squares (2SLS) regression approach, using instruments for firm-level uncertainty shocks from Alfaro, Bloom and Lin (2022).
+To address these endogeneity concerns, I use a two-stage least squares (2SLS) regression approach, using instruments for firm-level uncertainty shocks from Alfaro, Bloom and Lin (2024).
 They constructed a set of Bartik-type instruments by exploiting firms' differential exposures to the fluctuations of nine aggregate commodity prices.
-For my analysis, I select seven of these instruments, excluding two relatively weaker ones to ensure strong relevance with firm-level uncertainty shocks.
-The selected instruments are then based on seven commodities: economic policy uncertainty as developed by Baker, Bloom and Davis (2016), and the exchange rates of six currencies - Canadian Dollar, Japanese Yen, British Pound, Swiss Franc, Australian Dollar, and Swedish Krona.
-This approach implies an over-identification, with seven instrumental variables being used for the one endogenous variable of firm-level uncertainty shocks.
+For my analysis, I select seven of these instruments, excluding two relatively weaker ones to ensure a strong relevance with firm-level uncertainty shocks.
+The selected instruments are based on seven commodities: economic policy uncertainty as developed by Baker, Bloom and Davis (2016), and the exchange rates of six currencies-the Canadian Dollar, Japanese Yen, British Pound, Swiss Franc, Australian Dollar, and Swedish Krona.
+This approach means an over-identification, with seven instrumental variables being used for the one endogenous variable of firm-level uncertainty shocks.

-In their approach to constructing instrumental variables, Alfaro, Bloom and Lin (2022) first estimate firms' exposures to aggregate commodity price fluctuations at the 2-digit SIC industry level, using the following regression:
+In their approach to constructing instrumental variables, Alfaro, Bloom and Lin (2024) first estimate firms' exposures to aggregate commodity price fluctuations at the 2-digit SIC industry level, using the following regression:

 $$r{j,t}^{\text{risk-adj}} = \alpha_s + \sum_c \beta_s^c \cdot r_t^c + \epsilon{j,t}, \qquad (1)$$ where j indicates the firm, t the day, s the 2-digit SIC industry sector, and c the commodity.
-The dependent variable $r{j,t}^{\text{risk-adj}}$ is the risk-adjusted stock return of firm j on day t, defined as the residuals from regressing the firm's excess stock returns on four factors from an asset pricing model, which removes systematic fluctuations due to common risk factors (Carhart, 1997).
-On the right-hand side, α_s is the industry fixed effect, and r_t^c represents the growth rate of commodity c's price.
-The coefficients β_s^c then capture industry-level sensitivities to commodity prices.
+The dependent variable $r{j,t}^{\text{risk-adj}}$ is the risk-adjusted stock return of firm j on day t, defined as the residuals from regressing the firm's excess stock returns against four factors from an asset pricing model, in order to remove systematic fluctuations due to common risk factors (Carhart, 1997).
+On the right-hand side, $\alpha_s$ is the industry fixed effect, and $r_t^c$ represents the growth rate of commodity c's price.
+The coefficients $\beta_s^c$ then capture industry-level sensitivities to commodity prices.
 These sensitivities are then multiplied by the volatilities of the commodities to formulate the instrumental variables:

-$$|\beta_s^c| \cdot \Delta \sigma_t^c, \, \forall c. \tag{2}$$
+$$|\beta_s^c| \cdot \Delta \sigma_t^c, \forall c.$$ (2)